Medicare Procedure and Patient Information

 11 |

-Dr. Andrew John Gregory, MD, FAAP is a pediatric orthopedist in Murfreesboro, TN specializing in pediatric orthopedics/orthopedic surgery, sports medicine, orthopedics/orthopedic surgery and general practice.
-He graduated from University of Alabama at Birmingham School of Medicine in 1997 and has 27 years of experience.
-Dr. Andrew John Gregory, MD, FAAP is affiliated with Vanderbilt University Medical Center (VUMC), Monroe Carell Jr. Children's Hospital at Vanderbilt and Vanderbilt Orthopaedics.
+Dr. Andrew John Gregory, MD, FAAP is a sports medicine doctor in Murfreesboro, TN specializing in sports medicine, pediatric orthopedics/orthopedic surgery, orthopedics/orthopedic surgery and general practice.
+He graduated from University of Alabama at Birmingham School of Medicine in 1997 and has 28 years of experience.
+Dr. Andrew John Gregory, MD, FAAP is affiliated with Vanderbilt Health, Vanderbilt University Medical Center (VUMC) and Vanderbilt Children's Orthopaedics.

 1155 Kennedy Drive 2nd Floor